ansible/ansible-documentation/docs/docsite/rst/dev_guide/testing_sanity.rst

    ansible-test sanity [path/to/file|folder] --docker

-* To test against all the files in the collection, do not specify the path.
+* To test against all the files, do not specify the path.
 * To run a :ref:`specific test<all_sanity_tests>`, add the ``--test <NAME>`` argument, for example, ``--test validate-modules``.

   * To list available tests, run: ``ansible-test sanity --list-tests``